 Nature's Cycle or a Landfill Burden?

-Organic waste—including yard debris, textiles, and paper products—is often overlooked despite its potential to be repurposed.
+Many often overlook organic waste—including yard debris, textiles, and paper products—despite its strong potential to be repurposed.

 The Impact of Organic Waste

 Without proper diversion, decomposing organic waste contributes to landfill overcrowding, releases methane emissions, and poses risks to soil and water quality.
-However, by investing in smart infrastructure, cities can convert organic waste into renewable fuels, supporting clean energy initiatives, agriculture, and greener urban spaces.
+However, by investing in smart infrastructure like anaerobic digestion systems, cities can convert organic waste into renewable fuels and valuable byproducts, supporting clean energy initiatives, agriculture, and greener urban spaces.

 4. The Packaging Waste Stream